 - Test before submitting.
 Verify that your program works with the example input before submitting it to the judges.
 Don't waste your time (and the judges') submitting a bad program you could have caught with your

 - Reference material.
 Teams are allowed to bring reference materials and code samples to the competition.
 Internet access will not be available during

 - Additional rules, modifications, and more details will be made available to you on the day

 of the event.

 Novice or Advanced?

-- We are often asked, "Should we compete in the Novice or Advanced division?"
+- Novice or Advanced?
+We are often asked, "Should we compete in the Novice or Advanced division?"
 There are no hard-and-fast rules dividing Novice teams from Advanced teams.
 Teams that are relatively new to programming and/or competition should likely choose Novice.
-Teams that regularly participate in competitions and have experienced programmers should think about Advanced.
-The goal is to maximize each team's chances to win something.
+Teams that regularly participate in competitions and have experienced programmers should choose Advanced.